fbngrm/bid-tracker/README.md

 ## Running the app

-Either use just task runner or copy the commands from the [Justfile](./Justfile).
+Either just use the just task runner or copy the commands from the [Justfile](./Justfile).

 ```
 just run-server